-Nina, not her real name, works for a cleaning company that sends her into private homes, in exchange for about $20 per hour, cash-in-hand.
+Nina, not her real name, works for a cleaning company that sends her into private homes, in exchange for about $20 an hour cash-in-hand.

 Nina is like many other workers who are part of “the black economy” in Australia – businesses and individuals who operate outside the tax and regulatory system.
 The federal government announced a raft of measures to counter this in the recent budget.